 2-year limited warranty on parts and workmanship.

 There are many lively discussions about Karubecue in our Pitmaster Club Forums.
-If you're a club member, here are a couple links to check out:
+Even if you’re not a Pitmaster Club member, you can view up to 12 club pages for FREE!
+Here are a couple links to check out:

 Cooked On It